 - 2 large eggs beaten

-- ¼ cup fresh Italian bread crumbs recipe below
+- ¼ cup Italian bread crumbs see recipe below

 - 1 lb dried spaghetti

-- Tear the bread into pieces and put in a bowl.
-Add the milk and let it sit for about 8 minutes, press the bread with your fingers, make sure the milk is absorbed by the bread.
+- Tear the bread into pieces and place it in a bowl.
+Add the milk and let it sit for a few minutes to fully absorb.
+Set aside.3 slices white bread, 1 cup whole milk

-- Cover the bowl with plastic wrap and place in the fridge about an hour.
+- Cover the bowl with plastic wrap and place it in the fridge for about 15 to 20 minutes.

-- Heat about a teaspoon of olive in a good non-stick skillet.
-When the pan is hot, working in batches, add the meatballs and cook them for about 10 minutes, turning them until they are browned on all sides.
-Transfer to a platter and set aside.
-(They can still be pink in the center - they will finish cooking all the way through in the marina.)
+- Heat the olive oil (2 tbsp) in a non-stick skillet over medium-high heat.
+When the oil is shimmering, and working in batches, add 3 or 4 meatballs and cook them for about 10 minutes, carefully turning them frequently until they are browned on all sides.
+Use a couple of forks or spoons to help maintain a spherical shape as they brown.
+Transfer to a platter and continue until all balls have been browned.
+Set aside.
+(They will still be pink in the center - they will finish cooking while simmering in the marina.)2 tbsp olive oil

-- Meanwhile, in a large pot, heat the marina over medium-high heat.
+- Meanwhile, in a large pot, heat the marina over medium heat.8 cups marinara sauce

-- Bring a large pot of salted water to a boil, and cook the pasta until al dente...about 10 - 11 minutes.
+- Bring a large pot of salted water to a boil, and cook the spaghetti until al dente, about 10 - 11 minutes.1 lb dried spaghetti

 - Reserve about a cup of the pasta water, and then drain the pasta.